zaerald/fx-rates-api/README.md

 - Java 11
 - API key from https://exchangeratesapi.io
   - Use `fake` provider if you do not want to sign up.
 See "Changing Providers" section.
+- Docker engine - optional if you want to run the application via Gradle

 ## Development